michaeltelford/cli_progress_bar/README.md

 # CLIProgressBar

-A ruby based progress bar for the command line.
+A progress bar for the command line, written in ruby.

 ## Usage